 If you’re a cat owner, you’ve no doubt noticed that they are instinctively and intuitively drawn to eat grass.
-You may also have noticed that shortly after ingesting grass, they regurgitate undigested food and hairballs.
+You may have also noticed that shortly after ingesting grass, they regurgitate undigested food and hairballs.
 Cats are habitual groomers and swallow copious loose hair which sits undigested in their stomach until they vomit it up.
 Grass creates the urge to purge.

 Some suggest that grass has no nutrition value per se, but still offers fiber, bulk, and roughage which aid in digestion.
 We get our fiber from plants and whole grains, so it makes sense that grass would act in the same capacity for cats.